4W4I5/Semester-5-Notes/CySec-2/CySec2 19 September, 2023.md

 ### Firewall Characteristics
 - Traffic Overload
-	- If a firewall is unable to examine and filter a packet, it is dropped.
+	- If a firewall is unable to examine and filter a packet, it is dropped i.e Firewall is being worked over its traffic capacity
 		- Can be caused by complex rules that take up more processing time per packet
 	- This is good for security however this results in a self-inflicted DOS